datacamp-content/courses-introduction-to-shell/chapter1.md

 If you type `cd seasonal` and then type `pwd`, the shell will tell you that you are now in `/home/repl/seasonal`.
-If you run `ls` on its own,
-it now shows you the contents of `/home/repl/seasonal`, because that's where you are.
+If you then run `ls` on its own, it shows you the contents of `/home/repl/seasonal`, because that's where you are.
 If you want to get back to your home directory `/home/repl`, you can use the command `cd /home/repl`.